backdrop-contrib/fullcalendar_views/README.md

 Bugs and feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/fullcalendar_views/issues).

+## Known Issues

+Because of a silly developer decision ;-), this module currently depends on the Resource Timeslots module, as that module provides the library.

+If there's enough interest in decoupling them, it could be solved by splitting the library to its own module (Fullcalendar Library) and let the modules depend on the library module.

 ## Current maintainers

 * [Indigoxela](https://github.com/indigoxela)

 ## Similar modules

-This module is inspired by, but in no way similar to Fullcalendar.
-It has pros and cons:
+This module is inspired by, but in no way similar to [Fullcalendar](https://backdropcms.org/project/fullcalendar).
+It has pros and
+ cons:

 - *pro:* It utilizes a current FullCalendar library (currently provided by Resource Timeslots)